Qovery/documentation/website/guides/tutorial/how-to-deploy-strapi-with-postgresql.md

 <Alert type="success">

-For more information about the `.qovery.yml` file, please refer to [the Qovery application documentation][docs.using-qovery.configuration.applications].
+For more information about the `.qovery.yml` file, please refer to [the Qovery application documentation][docs.using-qovery.configuration.application].

 </Alert>